Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Cimetidine/Cimetidine_evaluation_report.md

 The parameter identification tool in PK-Sim has been used to estimate selected model parameters by adjusting to PK data of the clinical studies that were used in the model building process (see [Section 2.2](#22-data)).

-All values were reestimated in PK-Sim Version 10, and, therefore, do not correspond to the original values published by [Hanke 2020](#5-references).
+Specific intestinal permeability, unspecific hepatic clearance (CLhep) and Kcat values for OCT1, OAT3 and MATE1 were reestimated in PK-Sim Version 10, and, therefore, do not correspond to the original values published by [Hanke 2020](#5-references).
 The result of the final parameter identification is shown in the table below:

 | Model Parameter            | Optimized Value | Unit |
 | -------------------------- | --------------- | ---- |